J1149/j1149.github.io/developers/pai_core_apis/help.md

   n= "`result`"
   t= "string"
   p= "Required<br>(exactly 1)"
   d= "The help text for the specified RPC or the list of commands.
-The `pai-cli` command will parse this text and format it as human-readable text"
+The `paicoin-cli` command will parse this text and format it as human-readable text"
 %}

 *Example*